 Rev. Fr.
 Patrick Conway

-He was a Minister who travelled widely also studied the local culture and language.
+Fr.
+Conway was a minister who travelled also studied the local culture & language.

 Patrick Conway was born at Coilmore, Claremorris, Co.
-Mayo on April 29th, 1921.
-His national and secondary education were undertaken in the local area prior to his entrance to Blackrock College Juniorate in Co.
-Dublin.
+Mayo on 29th April 1921.

 Fr.
 Conway’s first posting was to Sierra Leone where he ministered for twenty-six years at the following stations: Bo, Njala Komboya, Pendembu, Blama, also Gerihun.
-He was proficient in the Mende Language plus had a deep understanding of the local cultures.
+He was proficient in the Mende Language with had a deep understanding of the local cultures.

 During 1974 Fr.
 Conway returned to Ireland for some time.

 Fr.
 Conway was appointed to the U. S. A. Initially he ministered in the Archdiocese of Seattle.

 He was transferred to San Matteo.
 Later he transferred to Millbrea in California.

 He acted as Chaplin in Nazareth House in San Rafael up to his retirement during 1998.